dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR02.md

 The point is that well-structured applications will be segregated into those components that do not mutate variables and those that do.
 This kind of segregation is supported by the use of appropriate disciplines to protect those mutated variables.
 Architects would be wise to push as much processing as possible into the immutable components, and to drive as much code as possible out of those components that must allow mutation.

-1 I know… What’s a disk?
+1 I know… What's a disk?

 可变性的隔离